Jaranjo12/pivot/teaching_exam_docs.md

 ### Question 1

-The argument `sep =" .... "` works when we have names with variables separated by a character.
+The argument `names_sep =" .... "` works when we have names with
+variables separated by a character.

 Fill in the following code to get three columns from the name of the selected columns.